Prompting-based Temporal Domain Generalization: Method

 \subsection{Domain-specific Prompt Learning}

-The backbone network in Section~\ref{method:pretraining} was pre-trained on the data aggregated across all source domains, without considering the differences in the individual domains.
-Intuitively, the pre-trained network captures ``average" or ``general" knowledge and can fail to learn details that reflect particular domains.
+The backbone network in Section~\ref{method:pretraining} is pre-trained on the data aggregated across all source domains, without considering the differences in the individual domains.
+Intuitively, the pre-trained network captures ``average" or ``general" knowledge and can fail to capture details that are characteristic of particular domains.
 Therefore, we adopt prompts to capture domain-specific information.
-For each domain $t$, we prepend the input $X$ with a prompt $P_{S(t)}$, which are learnable parameters.
-The combined result, represented as $[P_{S(t)}; X]$, is then processed by the frozen backbone network (\(f_\theta\)), which was pretrained across all source domains.
+For each domain $D_t$, we prepend the input $X_t$ with a prompt $P_{S(t)} \in \mathbb{R}^n$, which are learnable parameters.
+The combined result, represented as $[P_{S(t)}; X_t]$, is then processed by the frozen backbone network \(f_\theta\).
 To learn prompt $P_{S(t)}$, the model is trained to maximize the likelihood $\mathcal{P}_\theta(Y_t | [P_{S(t)}; X_t])$ while freezing the pre-trained model parameters $\theta$.
 Learning on each domain independently, we derive domain-specific prompts $P_{S1}, P_{S2}, ..., P_{S(\tau)}$, effectively condensing domain knowledge into a concise set of parameters.
-Formally, for an input sequence $X$, the domain-specific prompt is represented as $P_S \in \mathbb{R}^n$.